Not sure about your Myers Briggs personality type yet?

 INFPs have an innate sense of idealism that shapes their worldview.
 They often see the world through rose-colored glasses, believing in the possibility of goodness and kindness, which is why they are often so passionate about helping others or fighting for what they believe is right.
 However, when their idealism clashes with the harshness of reality, INFPs may experience periods of melancholy or frustration, questioning why the world doesn’t align with their vision.
 This inner conflict can lead to deep emotional introspection, but it can also spark the inner resilience and determination to continue pushing for change.

-INFPs in Relationships: Deeply Loyal, Compassionate, and Understanding
+D. INFPs in Relationships: Deeply Loyal, Compassionate, and Understanding

 In relationships, INFPs are incredibly loyal, supportive, and compassionate partners.
 They seek authentic connections and are often willing to invest a great deal of emotional energy in their relationships, whether with friends, family, or romantic partners.
 They are drawn to individuals who share their values and who can appreciate their depth, creativity, and idealism.